 Technology professionals and IT industry pundits predict that data virtualization will become increasingly important as organizations seek better ways to combine information from an ever-growing number of data sources, including cloud-based applications, mobile applications, big data implementations, external data feeds and internal data warehouses and data marts.

 Companies like Qualcomm, clinical trial facilitator Quintiles and online training provider Pearson PLC are finding that in certain situations, data virtualization products offer considerable time and cost-related advantages over the data integration mainstays.
-Realizing those benefits, however, means first overcoming the implementation, performance and political challenges associated with the technology.
+Realizing those benefits, however, means overcoming the implementation, performance and political challenges associated with the technology.

 The data virtualization market